Microphlebectomy Treatments for Varicose Veins in Cape Cod

 Is Microphlebectomy an Option for You?

 The safe answer is… “maybe.”
 We would need to do a thorough and proper examination.
-Only then will your Southeastern Vein Specialists doctor be able to make precise recommendations.
+Only then will your Southeastern Vascular doctor be able to make precise recommendations.

 Remember: Varicose veins are caused by a medical condition known as “venous insufficiency.”
 And because this is a medical condition, it requires the attention of medical professionals.